Adversarial Examples in the Physical World: A Survey: Classify Physical Adversarial Examples

 Other works focus on attacking real applications and specific tasks.
 Speth \etal~\cite{speth2022digital} presents the first examples of digital and physical attacks on remote photoplethysmography (rPPG), a technique for estimating blood volume changes from reflected light without contact sensors.
 The authors show how to add imperceptible noise to the input videos or use visible spectrum LEDs to fool rPPG systems and generate a fake blood volume pulse.
 To model the reliable adversarial attack using RGB ambient light, they constrain the gradient to be spatially consistent.
 Huang \etal~\cite{huang2022spaa} developed a stealthy projector-based adversarial attack by formulating the projector-to-capture problem involving in physical attack as an end-to-end differentiable process, significantly alleviating the distortion caused by camera-captured adversarial projector's light.
 Similar to \cite{kim2021light}, Hu \etal~\cite{hu2022advlen} explored the influence of zoom out/in of the camera sensor len on the follow-up process of DNN inference, where the optimal coefficient of zoom is optimized to guarantee the obtained image can deceive the DNNs.
-Like \cite{man2019poster}, Hu \etal~\cite{hu2022advfilm} developed a physical attack method by placing the color transparency sheet in front of the camera sensor to engender a film-style color that modifies the whole pixel of the image, where the genetic algorithm optimizes the color and its transparency.
-Li \etal~\cite{li2023physical} generated adversarial illumination against 3D face recognition systems.
-The authors attacked the structured light profilometry with the Lambertian rendering model.
-Moreover, the authors enhanced the invisibility and robustness of the proposed attacks.
+Like \cite{man2019poster}, Hu \etal~\cite{hu2022advfilm} developed a physical attack method by placing the color transparency sheet in front of the camera sensor to engender a film-style color over the object.
+Li \etal~\cite{li2023physical} generated adversarial illumination against 3D face recognition systems via attacking the structured light profilometry with the Lambertian rendering model.